swarajbachu/userbubble/internal-docs/auth-plan.md

 If identified users' sessions propagate across all subdomains without restrictions, a malicious organization could:

-1. Create a legitimate organization on InputHive
+1. Create a legitimate organization on critichut
 2. Use HMAC to "identify" a victim user with email `victim@email.com`
-3. Victim's session cookie propagates to `app.inputhive.com`
+3. Victim's session cookie propagates to `app.critichut.com`
 4. Victim appears "logged in" and could potentially access admin features
 5. **MASSIVE SECURITY VULNERABILITY!**